 Research says (and you probably agree!) that speaking in front of others is our number one fear.
 Learning to overcome the fear of public speaking will not only help your student be more successful in college, but also in the workplace and for the rest of his life.

 But how do I teach public speaking at home?

-Teach your high school students public speaking with our high school course, and then look for ways for them to practice, practice, practice!
+Teach your high school students public speaking with our high school course for homeschool.
+And then look for ways for your high school student to practice, practice, practice!
 Speaking in front of others comfortably will give your high school students confidence and help them to stand out, whether in college interviews or future job searches.
-Help your homeschoolers gain confidence by teaching them public speaking.
+Help your homeschool students gain confidence by teaching them public speaking.

 Although you can easily teach this course to one student, you can make it more fun by grabbing a group of students.
 (If you’re interested in that, check with us about special group rates!)

 This one-semester course covers four major types of speeches in a step-by-step approach:

 - Impromptu • Expository • Persuasive • Apologetic